cisagov/Malcolm/docs/running.md

 ## <a name="ReadOnlyUI"></a>Temporary read-only interface

-To temporarily set the Malcolm user interaces into a read-only configuration, run the following commands from the Malcolm installation directory.
+To temporarily set the Malcolm user interfaces into read-only configuration, run the following commands from the Malcolm installation directory.

 First, to configure [Nginx](https://nginx.org/) to disable access to the upload and other interfaces for changing Malcolm settings, and to deny HTTP methods other than `GET` and `POST`: